 Blood pressure is measured in millimeters of mercury, abbreviated as mm Hg.
 Hg is the scientific symbol for mercury.

 “A modest average blood pressure reduction of 3.6/2.4 mm Hg was associated with significant reductions in stroke, cardiovascular deaths, and total deaths,” said Dr. Jackson T. Wright, Jr., Ph.D., of Case Western Reserve University in Cleveland, Ohio, in an editorial published alongside the study.
 “Blood pressure reductions, even in this lower range, are associated with favorable cardiovascular outcomes.”

-According to the American Heart Association (AHA), the ideal blood pressure for most adults is less than 120/80.
+According to the American Heart Association (AHA), the

 The first number, 120, is the systolic pressure.
 That is the pressure of blood in your arteries when your heart beats, or contracts, to push blood throughout your body.
 The second number, 80, is the diastolic pressure.
 That is the pressure in your arteries between beats.